marksim/blog/source/_posts/2013-11-12-firming-up-before-moving-on.markdown

 I think we can, but it still requires discipline.
 How many times have you been able to begin a project, full of hope in it's future quality, only to find yourself skipping tests and throwing around bad naming practices just to get something out on time?
 I know that's happend countless times for me.

 So what discipline does it require?
 I think we can learn a bit from the construction industry.
 We often throw about the metaphor of a "foundation" to build upon.
 Usually we're refering to the framework or other technologies--our app is the bricks and mortar, wood and drywall.
 But what you see with each step of building a house is that the "foundation" that is currently in place is allowed time to firm up and be solid before building on top if it.
+The slab exists and is completely hardened before you add your frame.
+Your frame is complete before you add drywall or a roof.
+Your drywall is complete before you paint.
+There's plumbing and electric that has to be thrown in all along the way, and then there are finishing touches that need the entire structure to be "complete."

 For us, that means building up and firming up a data model before you allow it to be built on top of.
 As you build, it still may require small changes, but what we must recognize is that a small change threatens everything built on top of it.
 The more stable your foundation the more confident you'll be in building on top of it.